davidcereal/dberger1989.github.io/_posts/08-15-2016-d3-unemployment.markdown

 ---
 # D3 is Worth It

 The D3.js visualization library is an incredible tool for creative with data viz.
 The level of control and dynamism possible in D3 is simply unmatched.
-But many data scientists I know find D3 too daunting a tool to learn, as the learning curve seems pretty steep and there are easier tools out there like Tableau.
-In fact, when I first started attending [D3 meet-ups](http://www.meetup.com/NYC-D3-JS/) here in NYC, I was surprised at how small a proportion of the participants were data scientists.
+That being said, many data scientists I know find D3 too daunting a tool to learn, as the learning curve seems pretty steep and there are easier and more ubiquitous tools out there such as Tableau.
+In fact, when I first started attending [D3 meetups](http://www.meetup.com/NYC-D3-JS/) here in NYC, I was surprised at how small a proportion of the participants were data scientists.

-While I agree that there is a steep learning curve, I consider the creative possibilities of D3 to be so exciting and next-level that when I considered whether or not to dive in, I didn't frame it in comparison to Tableau but rather to other essential data science tools like Spark and scikit-learn, which also required substantial effort and energy, but were obviously completely worth it.
-That paradigm shift made me mentally prepared to jump in full force.
+While I agree that there is a steep learning curve, I consider the creative possibilities of D3 to be so exciting and next-level that when I considered whether or not to dive in, I didn't frame it as an alternative to Tableau.
+Rather, I compared it to other top-level data science tools like Spark and scikit-learn, which also required substantial effort and energy, but were obviously completely worth it.
+The bottom line is that D3 is a premium tool, and premium tools require effort.

-In this post I’ll speak about one of the coolest and most powerful features of D3: the ability to draw geographical coordinates and manipulate their attribute and style in the DOM.
+In this post, I’ll speak about one of the coolest and most powerful features of D3: the ability to project and draw geographical coordinates and manipulate their attribute and style in the DOM.
 To illustrate the principles involved, I’ve created a choropleth map of the the U.S. which depicts the unemployment rate in each state over the span of 2005-2015:

 ### Unemployment Rate by State (2005-2015)